 The United States Department of the Treasury has had legislation in place for decades directing financial institutions to assist the government in detecting and preventing money laundering.
 The Bank Secrecy Act of 1970, for example, specifically requires financial institutions to keep certain records (e.g., cash transactions exceeding $10,000) and to report financial transactions that might signify money laundering, tax evasion or other criminal activities.
 More recently in 2016, the Treasury’s Financial Crimes Enforcement Network (FinCEN) issued a set of rulings to further clarify and strengthen Customer Due Diligence (CDD) requirements and Anti-Money Laundering (AML) efforts.

-Requiring financial institutions to perform due diligence so that they understand who their customers are and what type of transactions they conduct is a critical aspect of combating all forms of illicit financial activity, from terrorist financing and sanctions evasion to more traditional financial crimes.
+Requiring financial institutions to perform due diligence so that they understand who their customers are and what type of transactions they conduct is a critical aspect of combating all forms of illicit financial activity, from illegal activities such as terrorist financing and sanctions evasion to more traditional financial crimes.

 The KYC Process Undertaken by Banks & Financial Institutions

-In order to clarify and strengthen CDD requirements and meet KYC in the financial sector, the FinCEN outlined four minimum elements needed for an effective program.
-They include:
+In order to clarify and strengthen CDD requirements and meet KYC in the financial sector, the FinCEN outlined four minimum elements needed for an effective KYC procedure.